drpdishant/cf-docs/frameworks/laravel.md

 This file is a simple bash profile script which will be loaded during the app startup.
 In our case we are using it as workaround for the php build pack bug related to caching the composer layer

+Create a file named `.profile` with below content

 ```bash
 #!/bin/bash
 ln -s /workspace/app /layers/paketo-buildpacks_php-composer/php-composer-packages/app